If you’re a movie fan, you’ve probably wondered, What’s the first movie ever made? This is a great question, and a somewhat complicated one.

 Even so, here are a couple of the very first movies:

 The Horse In Motion (1878)

-The world’s earliest surviving motion-picture film, showing actual consectuve action is called Roundhay Garden Scene.
+The world’s earliest surviving motion-picture film, showing actual consecutive action is called Roundhay Garden Scene.
 It’s a short film directed by French inventor Louis Le Prince.
 While it’s just 2.11 seconds long, it is technically a movie.
-According to the Guineness Book of Records, it is the oldest surviving film in existence.
+According to the Guinness Book of Records, it is the oldest surviving film in existence.